St Margarets railway station (London)

 St Margarets railway station, in the London Borough of Richmond upon Thames in south-west London, is in London fare zone 4.
 It was opened by the London & South Western Railway on 2 October 1876 on the existing line from Waterloo to Windsor.
-It is a minor stop, 10 mi 66 chain down the line from Waterloo.
+It is 10 mi 66 chain down the line from Waterloo.

 The station and all trains serving it are operated by South Western Railway.
 The station entrance is at the east end, nearer to London.
 The station is sometimes shown as St Margarets (London) to differentiate it from the station of the same name in Hertfordshire.

 Services

 All services at St Margarets are operated by South Western Railway.

 The typical off-peak service in trains per hour is: